Legal situations facilitating cross-border FGM

 Most anti-FGM laws in Africa do not specifically address the issue of cross-border FGM.
 In fact, only 3 countries (Guinea Bissau, Kenya and Uganda) have provisions that prohibit and punish cross border FGM.
 Moreover, a cross border initiative is currently implemented in East Africa (Ethiopia, Kenya, Somalia, Tanzania and Uganda) and supported by the UNFPA-UNICEF Joint Programme on FGM.
 (Population Council, 1996; UNFPA-UNICEF, 2018)

-Likewise, a few European countries and several US States lack a “principle of extraterritoriality” and make so call “vacation cutting” legally possible.
+Likewise, a few European countries and several US States lack a “principle of extraterritoriality” and make so called “vacation cutting” legally possible.

-Implementation of national law banning FGM surged as a common issue within members during the discussion because it drives underground communities still practicing FGM.
+The implementation of national laws banning FGM came up as a common issue for members because it drives communities still practicing FGM underground.
 As a matter of fact, they become harder to detect.
-Members have also demonstrated that cross-border FGM are more important in communities sharing similar cultures, family members, sometimes a house or farm on both sides of the border.
+Members have also demonstrated that incidents of cross-border FGM are more prevalent in communities sharing similar cultures, family members, sometimes a house or farm on both sides of the border.
 It is, thus, more probable for cross-border FGM to be practiced in countries where anti-FGM laws are weak or inexistent, and where members of a same community go to neighbouring countries where they can flee prosecution.

 « The Community of Practice on Female Genital Mutilation » is part of the « Building Bridges between Africa and Europe to tackle FGM » project, supported by the « UNFPA-UNICEF Joint Programme on the Elimination of FGM ».